Sitemap

 Favorite track: “Don’t Fall Apart on Me Tonight”

-Hynde continued to distinguish her solo career from that of the Pretenders with her third album and the impetus for this piece at the time of writing: an album of Bob Dylan covers.
 It shouldn’t come as a surprise when musicians who work in one genre display love for, appreciate, or find influence in music of other types.
 But when that appreciation or whatever is fully rendered in that apparently disparate musician’s own work, it is a bit surprising.
 What I’m trying to say is that it’s no real shock that Chrissie Hynde is a Bob Dylan fan (she’s also played with the guy at least once or twice) or even that, in the case of VALVE BONE WOE, she really likes old pop and jazz standards.
 But for her to bring those influences to bear on full records is a welcome change from her typical style with the Pretenders.
 Like VALVE BONE WOE, STANDING IN THE DOORWAY: CHRISSIE HYNDE SINGS BOB DYLAN carries the lowkey flipside to Hynde’s rock abilities, which as mentioned, are still on display in recent Pretenders’ releases.
 STANDING IN THE DOORWAY benefits, of course, from a foundation provided by one of the greatest songwriters to ever do it, but Hynde is to be given credit for her song selection (she sure had a lot to pick from) and particular interpretation.
 At this point, it should also be mentioned that her voice is still quite incredible.
-From STOCKHOLM on (from when she was 62 to when she was 69), Hynde has still had a powerful, compelling vocal delivery.
-Her affecting voice and intriguing interpretation of Dylan’s songbook marks STANDING IN THE DOORWAY: CHRISSIE HYNDE SINGS BOB DYLAN as the foremost example of the weighty work Chrissie Hynde has done under her solo banner.
+From STOCKHOLM on (from when she was 62 to when she was 69 for this release), Hynde has still had a powerful, compelling vocal delivery.
+Her affecting voice and intriguing interpretation of Dylan’s songbook marks STANDING IN THE DOORWAY as the foremost example of the weighty work Hynde has done under the solo banner.

 --